vtenhunen/GaCD_CourseProject/README.md

       names(table_extracted)<-gsub("Mag", "Magnitude", names(table_extracted))
       names(table_extracted)<-gsub("BodyBody", "Body", names(table_extracted))

-# 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 Create the tidy data set